Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 The moisturizing effects last for 24 hours after you smooth it into the skin.

-It provides a high standard of protection against sun damage as it reflects both UVA and UVB rays.
-The former leads to premature aging, and the latter causes sunburn.
+This mineral sunscreen provides a high standard of protection against sun damage as it reflects both UVA and UVB rays.
+The former leads to premature aging, and the latter causes sunburn and also reduces dark spots and other skin issues for pregnant women.

-You’ll need to renew it, though if you spend time in the water.
+You’ll need to renew it, though, if you spend time in the water and it contains low salicylic acid and is safe for pregnancy skin.

 Get double the value by bronzing your skin with a lotion.
 You’ll look like you’ve been on vacation after a couple of days of using it.